fusioncharts/dev_centre_docs/fusiontime/fusiontime-component/data-markers.md

 heading: Data Markers
 ---

 Data marker in a chart represents an important event, which occurred on a specific data point.
-A data marker is a flag which is visible only when the active window contains the date.
-Hovering on a data marker shows additional description in the tooltip, which can include a paragraph with details on the data, etc.
+Hovering on a data marker shows additional description of the event in the tooltip.

+The image below shows the data marker on a time series chart:

 <img src="{% site.baseurl %}/images/fusiontime-component-data-markers.png" alt="Data Markers" width="700" height="420">

-Data marker has:

-* **Type**: Type of the data marker.
-Example: flag.

-* **Label**: Label of the specific data markers.

-* **Description**: Description is visible only when you hover over the data marker.
-A description of a data marker can have text, image, URL, etc.

-A data marker appears as shown in the chart below:

-{% embed_ftChart fusiontime-components-data-marker %}

-In the given example, you can see data markers indicating the following information:

-* The exact name of the series on which the data marker is being displayed.

-* The time at which the data marker is being shown.
-Note that this value corresponds to the start of the date range you are viewing.

-Apart from these, you can also hover the mouse pointer over the marker to see the underlying data in a tooltip.
-If you entered a description about the data plot you are hovering over, it will appear here as well.

-## Configure Data Markers
+## Create Data Markers

-You can customize data markers using the following attributes:
+To create data Markers follow the setps given below:

+* Create a `dataMarker` object.

-* Use the `seriesName` attribute to specify the exact name of the series, against which the data marker will be displayed.
+* Within the `dataMarker` object use the `seriesName` attribute to specify the exact name of the series, against which the data marker will be displayed.
 If you need to mention the exact name of the series as a combination of a series name and a measure name, then specify it in the format `<series_name>-<measure_name>`.

-* Use the `time` attribute to set the time at which the data marker will be displayed.
+* Within the `dataMarker` object use the `time` attribute to set the time instance on which the data marker will be displayed.

-* Use the `timeFormat` attribute to set the format of the date corresponding to the marker.
+* Within the `dataMarker` object use the `timeFormat` attribute to set the format of the date/time corresponding to the marker.

-* Use the `type` attribute to defines the type of the marker as `flag`.
+* Within the `dataMarker` object use the `type` attribute to define the type of the marker as `flag`.

-* Use the `identifier` attribute to set the character to be displayed within the marker.
+* Within the `dataMarker` object use the `identifier` attribute to set the character to be displayed within the marker.

-> You can only use `identifier` attribute if the marker is of the `flag` type.

-* Use the `tooltext` attribute to set the text to be displayed in the tooltip, when you hover the mouse pointer over the data marker.
+* Within the `dataMarker` object use the `tooltext` attribute to set the text to be displayed in the tooltip, when you hover the mouse pointer over the data marker.

 Refer to the code given below: